linode/docs/docs/guides/applications/containers/build-a-cloud-native-private-registry-with-quay/index.md

 slug: build-a-cloud-native-private-registry-with-quay
 title: "How to Build a Cloud Native Private Registry With Quay"
 description: 'Learn how to create your own cloud-native private registry using Quay.
 This guide covers everything from setup to deployment on a CentOS Stream instance.'
+authors: ["John Mueller"]
+published: 2024-05-02
 keywords: ['build cloud-native container registry with quay','red hat quay','centos stream','private container registry','cloud-native registry','secure private registry']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-authors: ["John Mueller"]
-published: 2024-03-24
-modified_by:
-  name: Linode
 ---

 Docker doesn’t provide long term storage or image distribution capabilities, so developers need something more.
 [Docker Registry](https://docs.docker.com/registry/) performs these tasks, and using it guarantees the same application runtime environment through virtualization.
-However, building an image can involve a significant time investment, which is where [Quay](https://www.redhat.com/en/resources/quay-datasheet) comes in.
+However, building an image can involve a significant time investment, which is where [Quay](https://www.redhat.com/en/resources/quay-datasheet) (pronounced *kway*) comes in.
 A registry like Quay can both build and store containers.
-You can then deploy these containers in a shorter time, and with less effort, than using Docker Registry.
+You can then deploy these containers in a shorter time and with less effort than using Docker Registry.
 This guide explains how Quay can be an essential part of the development process and details how to deploy a Quay registry.

 ## What is Red Hat Quay?

 Red Hat Quay is a fault-tolerant and highly reliable registry equipped with the functionality needed to work in large-scale environments.
 Quay provides a purpose-built, centralized, and scalable registry platform that functions in a multi-cluster environment spanning multiple sites.
 Quay also analyzes container images for security vulnerabilities before you run them.
 This ensures that deployments spanning geographically separated areas don’t suffer from various forms of executable corruption.
 Also part of the security functionality, Quay offers granular access control.
 This means that developers working on a project adhere to the [principle of least privilege](https://www.paloaltonetworks.com/cyberpedia/what-is-the-principle-of-least-privilege), yet still have the rights needed to collaborate on tasks.

-## Considering the Quay Features
+## Quay Features

 Quay provides a wealth of features, broken down into the following categories: